sgenoud/replicad/packages/replicad-docs/docs/tutorial-making-a-watering-can/combining-the-shapes.md

 };
 ```

-Once we have found the edge we are concerned about using the finder API, we can
+Once we have found the edges we are concerned about using the finder API, we can
 fillet them like this:

 ```js {28} withWorkbench